ozgurce/LianliThemeEditor/README.md

 The editor is built for Hydroshift II LCD devices and lets you inspect, edit, add, reorder, preview, and apply LCD template layers without doing every change manually inside L-Connect.

 > This project is not affiliated with, endorsed by, or supported by Lian Li.
+I'm grateful to them for accepting my post on discord.
+But this is not an official app.
+If it didnt work for you, please don't blame them.
 It modifies local L-Connect 3 template/profile files, so keep backups of important themes.

 ## Screenshot